Lilith Sternin: Role in Frasier

 Lilith marries her fiancé Brian (James Morrison), an MIT seismologist who appears in only one episode "Adventures in Paradise, Part Two" (1994).
 A later episode, "Room Service" (1998), reveals that Lilith is recently divorced from Brian after he came out of the closet.
+Niles, who a few episodes earlier had also just gotten divorced from Maris, ends up sleeping with Lilith after taking her home.
+However, the next morning, Frasier shows up and catches them.
+They end up having a three-way spar analyzing each other's issues.

+In "Lilith Needs a Favor" (2003), Lilith visits Frasier in Seattle, asking him to give her a sample of his sperm since she wants to give Freddy a sibling.
+However, as they arrive at the sperm bank, they both end up realizing that she really wanted to recapture Freddy's childhood and call it off.

 Her final Frasier episode is "Guns 'N Neuroses" (2003), where Lilith's colleague Nancy (Christine Dunford), sets Frasier up on a blind date with Lilith, having no idea of their mutual history.
 However, the two meet up for a drink while Lilith is in Seattle and, when it overruns, they both end up cancelling on the blind date (never learning they had been set up with each other).
 When the two are interrupted by a loud argument between a young married couple in the next room, Frasier and Lilith successfully resolve the couple's dispute, then spend the night together watching television and finally falling asleep together on the couch.
 The next morning, they part ways as loving friends without restarting their romance.

+Lilith returned in the 2023 edition of Frasier.
+Frasier and Lilith avoid each other in the wake of the former's returning to Boston, only running into her by chance a few weeks later.
+In spite of their earlier détente, the pair immediately start sparring verbally, much to their son's chagrin.
+They nonetheless attempt to share a place in Freddy's life, but after passionately kissing on his bed, they agree to divide the holidays between them so that Freddy never has to deal with the two of them together.